 Josh was born and raised in Southeast Idaho and loves spending time with his family.
 Apart from spending time with his love ones, his hobbies are riding dirt bikes, go camping, hiking, and just about anything outdoors!
 He served a 2-year mission in Puebla, Mexico.
 He is fluent in Spanish and English.

 Raymond Price, PA

 Raymond became part of our staff in October 2018.
-He is one of our wonderful Physicians Assistants at Community Family Clinic.
-One of his motivations to work in the healthcare field is to help patients attain the health goals that they desire.
-“As a Physicians Assistant I am able to do this every day,” he says.
+He is one of our wonderful providers at CFC.
+His main motivation to work in the healthcare field is to help patients attain the desired health goals.
+“As a Physician’s Assistant I can to do this every day,” he says.
 He loves seeing people’s lives improve; “It is very satisfying to see a patient come back feeling better than they did when they first came to the clinic.”

 Anthony Berrett, PA

 Anthony is one of our new providers at Community Family Clinic.
 He sees his career as a good opportunity to provide for this family but also a way to help people and contribute to the community.
 He has been working at CFC for almost a year.
 He loves working with our friendly staff and being able to use his Spanish on a daily basis.